Skip to content

 Site "my-site" is not yet ready: Pending

-You can check the status of the site at any time using skupper site status.
+You can check the status of the site at any time by using skupper site status.

 Creating a high availability site using the CLI on Kubernetes